 Working through this exercise can help you to step out of your emotions surrounding lockdown, and gain more perspective on your reactions.
 Also, practicing it with different situations can strengthen and reinforce this ability.
 Eventually, you may find that this perspective comes more quickly and easily.
 It can help you remain calmer and respond in a more self-compassionate and supportive way to feeling disrespected, dismissed, or abandoned—now and long after the lockdown has been lifted.

 If you would like to learn more about this topic, check out this brief video.

 Leslie Becker-Phelps, PhD, is an internationally published author, speaker, and psychologist.
 She is a trusted expert on relationship issues that people have with themselves, as well as with others.
-She is author of Insecure in Love.
+She is author of Bouncing Back from Rejection and Insecure in Love.
 She writes the blogs Making Change for www.psychologytoday.com, and Relationships for www.webmd.com; and is the relationship expert for WebMD’s Relationships message board.
 In addition, she has created a library of short videos on her YouTube channel to offer people the opportunity to learn how to feel better about themselves and their lives.
 Becker-Phelps has a private practice in Basking Ridge, NJ; and is on the medical staff of Robert Wood Johnson University Hospital Somerset, where she previously served as clinical director of women’s psychological services, and chief of psychology in the department of psychiatry.
 She lives with her husband and two sons in Basking Ridge.
 Find out more about her at www.drbecker-phelps.com.